 Vale, Jane Austen, who still gives the world so much pleasure after 200 years.

-The bears did find all of Austen books and much other Regency material lying about the house, strangely enough.
-Possibly an Austen-phile lives here.
+(While no-one was looking, the Tedettes found all of Jane Austen’s books and much other Regency material lying about the house, strangely enough.
+Possibly an Austen-phile lives here?
 Naturally they got their paws on it all.
-Because, as everyone knows, Bears Read Books.
+Because, as everyone knows, #BearsReadBooks.)

 You are at Baffled Bear Books, the blog of Mark, guardian,chocolate-fetcher and blundering typist for Mawson Bear, Ponderer of Baffling Things and one of this bright world’s few published bears.
 Mawson is writer bear of It’s A Bright World To Feel Lost In.